 Memorable Manitobans: Harold St. George Stubbs (1912-2005)

 He was married twice, first to Mary Olivette Genevieve Dollard (1914-?) with whom he had four children: Sydney St. George Stubbs (1941-2009), Cynthia Stubbs (1947-2005), Maria Stubbs, and Christopher St. George Stubbs; and second to Eva Stubbs.
 During the Second World War, he served with the Royal Canadian Air Force, as a pilot and flying officer, from 1941 to 1945.
 He was a Liberal candidate in the 1957 federal election, a member of the Fort Garry municipal council, and chairman and member of Fort Garry School District.
-He was a member of the Pembina Curling Club (1948 to 1971, and president from 1960 to 1961), Southwood Golf Club (1952 to 2005 and president in 1958), and Holly Snowshoe Club.
+He was a member of the Pembina Curling Club (1948 to 1971, and President from 1960 to 1961), Southwood Golf Club (1952 to 2005 and president in 1958), and Holly Snowshoe Club.
+He was a committee member of the Manitoba Centennial Corporation.

 Birth registrations, Manitoba Vital Statistics.